‘Character agency’ in fiction is used to describe the ability a character has to take action to affect the events of the story.

 If a character cannot rule the big wide world, we are shown in fiction that agency begins in the crucible of the setting.
 Mastery of the crib.

 Finally, we discover that what she needs is the world she mastered.
 In the end, her need to be in the world of nature that raised her and met her needs turns out to be more vital than what she wanted (the love and care of another human being).

 But there’s another route to agency, setting aside ‘want’.
 It’s a jaw-droppingly scenic route, which begins with the cliffside view.
 Kick your story off with the main characters in one hell of a spot.

 This is the reverse side of ‘want’.
 You’ve created a situation they want to get out of.
 It’s a fabulous way to get a story going, as it comes jam-packed with kinetic energy, motion and conflict.
-Our writing coach Jack Jordan wrote a blog on the use of the dilemma in fiction as a way to create tension.
+Jack Jordan wrote a blog on the use of the dilemma in fiction as a way to create tension.

 Raymond Carver begins the story ‘Fever’, from his later collection Cathedral, with this opening:

 —Raymond Carver, ‘Fever’

 This is Raymond Carver, so we don’t get any hubris there with a stray adjective.
 A ‘spot’, a problem, a dilemma forces agency upon your protagonists and charges the story with tension.

 I think a little menace is fine to have in a story.
 For one thing, it’s good for the circulation.
 There has to be tension, a sense that something is imminent, that certain things are in relentless motion…